 Procedure completion, both methods:

 The IV site will be checked for any signs of redness or swelling.
-If you notice any pain, redness, and/or swelling at the IV site after you return home, you should notify your healthcare provider as this may be a sign of infection or other type of reaction.
+If you notice any pain, redness, or swelling at the IV site after you return home, tell your healthcare provider.
+This may be a sign of infection or other type of reaction.

 Before you agree to the test or the procedure make sure you know: